Jbleezy/BO1-Reimagined/README.md

 * Gives 50 points for each kill

 ### Equipment
-* Limit of 30 mines placed at a time per player
+* Limit of 120 mines placed on the map at once (each player can place equal amount of mines in coop)

 #### Bouncing Betty
 * Can now explode after being placed for 1 second (previously 2 seconds)